gboehl/dynare/src/source/the-model-file.rst

 .. block:: endval ;
            endval (OPTIONS...);

-    This block is terminated by ``end;`` and contains lines of the form:
+    |br| This block is terminated by ``end;`` and contains lines of the form:

-        ``VARIABLE_NAME = EXPRESSION;``
+        VARIABLE_NAME = EXPRESSION;

-    The ``endval`` block makes only sense in a deterministic model and cannot be used together with ``histval``.
+    |br| The ``endval`` block makes only sense in a deterministic model and
+    cannot be used together with ``histval``.
 Similar to the ``initval`` command, it will fill both the ``oo_.endo_simul`` and ``oo_.exo_simul`` variables storing the endogenous and exogenous variables with the values provided by this block.
 If no ``initval`` block is present, it will fill the whole matrices, therefore providing the initial and terminal conditions for all the endogenous and exogenous variables, because it will also fill the first and last column/row of these matrices.
 Due to also filling the intermediate simulation periods it will provide the starting values for the solver as well.

     If an ``initval`` block is present, ``initval`` will provide the historical values for the variables (if there are states/lags), while ``endval`` will fill the remainder of the matrices, thereby still providing *i*) the terminal conditions for variables entering the model with a lead and *ii*) the initial guess values for all endogenous variables at all the simulation dates for the perfect foresight solver.

     Note that if some variables, endogenous or exogenous, are NOT mentioned in the ``endval`` block, the value assumed is that of the last ``initval`` block or ``steady`` command (if present).
 Therefore, in contrast to ``initval``, omitted variables are not automatically assumed to be 0 in this case.
-Again, it is strongly recommended to check the constructed ``oo_.endo_simul`` and ``oo_.exo_simul`` variables after running ``perfect_foresight_setup`` and before running ``perfect_foresight_solver`` to see whether the desired outcome has been achieved.
+Again, it is strongly recommended to check the constructed ``oo_.endo_simul`` and ``oo_.exo_simul`` variables after running
+    ``perfect_foresight_setup`` and before running
+    ``perfect_foresight_solver`` to see whether the desired outcome has been achieved.

     Like ``initval``, if the ``endval`` block is immediately followed by a ``steady`` command, its semantics are slightly changed.
 The ``steady`` command will compute the steady state of the model for all the endogenous variables, assuming that exogenous variables are kept constant to the value declared in the ``endval`` block.
 These steady state values conditional on the declared exogenous variables are then written into ``oo_.endo_simul`` and therefore take up the potential roles as historical and terminal conditions as well as starting values for the solver.
 An ``endval`` block followed by ``steady`` is therefore formally equivalent to an ``endval`` block with the specified values for the exogenous variables, and the endogenous variables set to the associated steady state values.

     *Options*